learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 # give the passenger instance object a 'rating' of 4.9
 ```

 Say we wanted to find a driver with a given name -- how would we do that?
 Let's take a look at how we could write a function that would take in a list of instance objects and return the one with the desired name.
-That sounds like the functionality we want.

 ```python